-1.8 Welding Precautions
+1.8 Welding Precaution

 High currents and voltage spikes associated with welding can cause damage to electronic components.
-Before welding on any part of windrower or an attached header, disconnect all electronic module harness connections as well as battery cables.
+Before welding on any part of the windrower or an attached mower conditioner, disconnect all electronic module harness connections as well as the battery cables.
 Refer to your Dealer for proper procedures.